Bishamon (professional wrestling)

 Bishamon (毘沙門) is a professional wrestling tag team consisting of Hirooki Goto and Yoshi-Hashi.
-They currently perform in New Japan Pro-Wrestling (NJPW), where Goto is a former IWGP World Heavyweight Champion.
-As a tag team, they are former four-time IWGP Tag Team Champions, former two-time NEVER Openweight Six-Man Tag Team Champions (with Tomohiro Ishii) and three-time World Tag League winners.
+They currently perform in New Japan Pro-Wrestling (NJPW), where they are also members of the Goto Revolutionary Army alongside Tatsuya Matsumoto.

+In NJPW, Goto is a former IWGP World Heavyweight Champion.
+As a tag team, they are former four-time IWGP Tag Team Champions, former three-time NEVER Openweight Six-Man Tag Team Champions and three-time World Tag League winners.
 They were formerly a sub-group of the Chaos stable.

 History

 Formation

+Hirooki Goto and Yoshi-Hashi first teamed as a duo during the second night of NJPW's Kizuna Road of 2016 defeating Evil and Sanada, and a year later, they teamed up together for the 2017 World Tag League, where they ended up fourth in their block with 8 points.
 In October 2020, Goto, Yoshi-Hashi and their Chaos stablemate Tomohiro Ishii began feuding with Suzuki-gun, leading to a title match for the NEVER Openweight 6-Man Tag Team Championship.
 On October 23 at Road to Power Struggle: Night 1, Goto, Yoshi-Hashi and Ishii successfully defended the NEVER Openweight 6-Man Tag Team Championship against Suzuki-gun's Douki, Taichi and Zack Sabre Jr. Afterwards, Yoshi-Hashi stated that he wanted to win the IWGP Tag Team Championship with Goto.
 On November 11 during the Road to Power Struggle: Night 8 show, Goto and Yoshi-Hashi unsuccessfully challenged Dangerous Tekkers (Taichi and Zack Sabre Jr.) for the IWGP Tag Team Championship.

 Championship pursuits and breakthroughs (2020–present)

 On August 1 at Summer Struggle: Night 13, Goto, Yoshi-Hashi and Tomohiro Ishii successfully defended the NEVER Openweight 6-Man Tag Team Championship against Suzuki-gun's Taichi, Sabre and Minoru Suzuki.
-On September 5 at Wrestle Grand Slam in MetLife Dome, Goto and Yoshi-Hashi failed to win the IWGP Tag Team Championship in a three-way match involving Dangerous Tekkers and Naito and Sanada.
+On September 5 at Wrestle Grand Slam in MetLife Dome, Goto and Yoshi-Hashi failed to win the IWGP Tag Team Championship in a three-way match involving Dangerous Tekkers and Los Ingobernables de Japon (Tetsuya Naito and SANADA).

-The team won their first World Tag League in 2021 and defeated Taichi and Zack Sabre Jr. to win the IWGP Tag Team Championship on the first night of Wrestle Kingdom 16.
-Afterwards, their team was dubbed as "Bishamon" in reference to the Japanese mythology, of the Buddhist guardian of the north, who was one of the Shichi-fuku-jin (“Seven Gods of Luck”).
+The team won their first World Tag League in 2021 and defeated Taichi and Sabre to win the IWGP Tag Team Championship on the first night of Wrestle Kingdom 16.
+Afterwards, their team was dubbed as "Bishamon" in reference to the Japanese mythology, of the Buddhist guardian of the north, who was one of the Shichi-fuku-jin ("Seven Gods of Luck").
 They lost the titles to United Empire's Great-O-Khan and Jeff Cobb on April 9 at Hyper Battle.
 They also had a brief reign with Yoh as NEVER Openweight 6-Man Tag Team Champions.
 Bishamon also won the 2022 edition of World Tag League, making them the fifth team to win the tournament in back-to-back years.